nolar/kopf/docs/scopes.rst

 The only difference is when the resource watching starts: if the permissions are sufficient, the watching starts only after the namespace is created;
-if not sufficient, the watching starts immediately (for an unexistent namespace) and the resources will be actually served once that namespace is created.
+if not sufficient, the watching starts immediately (for an unexistent namespace) and the resources will be served once that namespace is created.

 __ https://github.com/kubernetes/kubernetes/issues/75537